-Franchise taxes are not consistent; their unpredictability is based more on annual climatic conditions and the commodities market instead of the economy.
-The electric franchise taxes comprised 75% of the total franchise taxes collected in 2022 and are specifically driven by the climate and stockholder demands.
+Franchise taxes are not consistent; their unpredictability is based on annual climatic conditions and the commodities market.
+The electric franchise taxes comprised 72% of the total franchise taxes collected in 2023 and are specifically driven by the climate and stockholder demands.
 Cable franchise taxes have been declining for several years and cell phones have reduced the dependence on landline telephones, so that portion of franchise tax continues to decline.
-Staff is projecting total franchise collections to remain flat for the period of 2023-2027.
+Staff is projecting total franchise collections to remain flat for the period of 2024-2028.